 - Embracing vulnerability promotes general well-being by allowing you to wholeheartedly experience everything life has to offer.

-To me, being vulnerable is still a terrifying experience, something I equate to walking around naked in public with the words “hit me” painted on my forehead.
-The truth is, this fear is the same for almost all of us.
-You are not alone.
-Like me, you’re probably still learning how to embrace vulnerability, and how to master this great act of bravery in your life.
-If you are, you may benefit from what I have learnt so far:
+To me, being vulnerable is still a terrifying experience, something I equate to walking around naked in public with the words “hit me” painted on my forehead.ย The truth is, this fear is the same for almost all of us.ย You are not alone.ย Like me, you’re probably still learning how to embrace vulnerability, and how to master this great act of bravery in your life.ย If you are, you may benefit from what I have learnt so far:

-1. Cultivate personal confidence through love.
+1.ย Cultivate personal confidence through love.

-One of the biggest reasons why people become shut-offs is due to their crippling lack of confidence and self-love.
-When we have little respect for ourselves, the criticism and judgment of others come as huge shattering blows that severely cripple us.
-No wonder many of us despise vulnerability!
-The more self-love you cultivate, the more confidence you have in yourself and thus the easier it is to embrace vulnerability.
+One of the biggest reasons why people become shut-offs is due to their crippling lack of confidence and self-love.ย When we have little respect for ourselves, the criticism and judgment of others come as huge shattering blows that severely cripple us.ย No wonder many of us despise vulnerability!ย The more self-love you cultivate, the more confidence you have in yourself and thus the easier it is to embrace vulnerability.

-2. How people treat you is a reflection of how they treat themselves.
+2.ย How people treat you is a reflection of how they treat themselves.

-Often times our displays of vulnerability are met with snide remarks, and hurtful evaluations.
-The truth is, the way we are treated by other people is a direct reflection of how they treat themselves.
-Good-natured people rarely treat others badly, and likewise, depressed and cranky people rarely treat others kindly.
-We can show forgiveness and move on once we realize this.
+Often times our displays of vulnerability are met with snide remarks, and hurtful evaluations.ย The truth is, the way we are treated by other people is a direct reflection of how they treat themselves.ย Good-natured people rarely treat others badly, and likewise, depressed and cranky people rarely treat others kindly.ย We can show forgiveness and move on once we realize this.

-3. Let go of the need to control.
+3.ย Let go of the need to control.

-I’m a control freak.
-There.
-I said it.
-How about you?
-To acknowledge and accept your imperfections, and let go of the need to control how others see you is an essential step in embracing vulnerability.
-Practicing non-resistance is difficult, but an essential life skill.
+I’m a control freak.ย There.ย I said it.ย How about you?ย To acknowledge and accept your imperfections, and let go of the need to control how others see you is an essential step in embracing vulnerability.ย Practicing non-resistance is difficult, but an essential life skill.

-Vulnerability is an immense asset, and yet our current values and ideals in society portray it as undesirable and dangerous to our well-being.
-In reality, the opposite is true: our vulnerability empowers us to love deeper and grow stronger.
+Vulnerability is an immense asset, and yet our current values and ideals in society portray it as undesirable and dangerous to our well-being.ย In reality, the opposite is true: our vulnerability empowers us to love deeper and grow stronger.

-Now it’s your turn!
-Feel free to share with me your opinions and experiences on this topic!
+Now it’s your turn!ย Feel free to share with me your opinions and experiences on this topic!

-2. Shadow & Light Membership: Seeking ongoing support for your spiritual journey?
+2. Shadow & Light Membership: Do you crave consistent support on your spiritual quest?
 Receive weekly intuitive guidance and learn to embrace your whole self, including your shadow side.
-Deepen your self-love and receive personal support from us.
+Cultivate deeper self-love with our affordable, personalized support.

-3. Spiritual Awakening Bundle: Ready to soul search and dive deep?
-Access our complete "essentials" collection of beloved journals and eBooks.
-Includes five enlightening eBooks and seven guided journals, plus two special bonuses to further illuminate your path.
+3. Spiritual Awakening Bundle: Ready to embark on a profound soul-searching adventure?
+Dive into our collection of essential transformative resources!
+Explore five illuminating eBooks and seven in-depth journals, plus unlock two special bonuses to empower your spiritual growth.

 I learned something yesterday about vulnerability.
 I joined a Native American group on FB.
 Someone posted a code of ethics of a particular tribe.
 The name escapes me right now.
 Anyway, my comment was how falling short of those ethics made me feel.
 I found two of my FB friends to be very special.
 They commented that the code touched their hearts.
 So sometimes, if you make yourself vulnerable, others will too.
 Which is the first point of this article.
 Thanks so much for writing and sharing it!